coder/docs/environments/autostart.md

    you're working).

 1. Your environment must be active.
-We define *inactive* environments as those that haven't been opened in five days or more.
+We define *inactive* environments as those that haven't been opened within the last five days.

-> Coder may trigger Autostart up to five minutes before your scheduled time if your environments satisfy the Autostart requirements.
-This is to make sure that your environments are ready by your scheduled time.
+> Coder may trigger Autostart up to five minutes before your scheduled time to ensure all queued environments are ready by their scheduled time.

 ## Enabling Autostart